ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

 //
 // @public
 class MultiValueJsonEditorRule extends JsonEditorRuleBase {
-    constructor(options?: IJsonEditorOptions);
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver constructor(options?: IJsonEditorOptions);
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static create(options?: IJsonEditorOptions): Result<MultiValueJsonEditorRule>;
-    // @internal (undocumented)
-    protected _deriveContext(state: JsonEditorState, ...values: VariableValue[]): Result<IJsonContext | undefined>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver protected _deriveContext(state: JsonEditorState, ...values: VariableValue[]): Result<IJsonContext | undefined>;
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver editProperty(key: string, value: JsonValue, state: JsonEditorState): DetailedResult<JsonObject, JsonPropertyEditFailureReason>;
-    // @internal (undocumented)
-    protected _options?: IJsonEditorOptions;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver protected _options?: IJsonEditorOptions;
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "IMultiValuePropertyParts"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver protected _tryParse(token: string, state: JsonEditorState): DetailedResult<IMultiValuePropertyParts, JsonEditFailureReason>;
-    //
-    // @internal
-    protected _tryParse(token: string, state: JsonEditorState): DetailedResult<IMultiValuePropertyParts, JsonEditFailureReason>;
 }